 The Alzheimer's Foundation of America holds free weekly, telephone-based support groups, facilitated by licensed social workers, designed to give caregivers a place to connect and share with one another.

 The Caregiver Teleconnection is a program of the WellMed Charitable Foundation.
 They have one-hour conference calls, at no cost, covering a wide range of interesting topics related to the care you provide to your loved one.
 You can get expert advice, ask questions and talk to other people who are also providing care.

 The Family Caregiver Alliance has a mission to improve the quality of the life for family caregivers and the people who receive their care.
 They facilitate and sponsor several types of online support groups.

-Hilarity for Charity is a national non-profit organization whose mission is to care for families impacted by Alzheimer’s disease, inspire the next generation of Alzheimer’s advocates, and be leaders in brain health research and education.
+Hilarity For Charity (wearehfc.com) is a national non-profit organization whose mission is to care for families impacted by Alzheimer’s disease, inspire the next generation of Alzheimer’s advocates, and be leaders in brain health research and education.
 They offer a number of free, online, and drop-in support groups each week.